carlosmccosta/effective-parakeet/README.md

 The `zivid_samples_capture` node will first configure the capture settings of the camera and then trigger captures repeatedly twice a second.

-If everything is working so far, the camera will now capture approximately two times per second.
+If everything is working so far, the camera will now capture approximately 3 times per second.
 You can visualize the point cloud, color image and depth image using rviz.

 ```